WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Under some circumstances, strings would not be added in the BG2 format, despite --script-style, if the game was autodetected as something other than BG2.
+  * ADD_MUSIC works with more than 100 musics on BGEE/BG2EE.
+  * Fix a malformed music-already-exists check in ADD_MUSIC and some instances where variables were not being evaluated.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead